NoeDebrois/CPP_APC/README.md

 ## How to push :

-Code inside your project (inside their own directories) and when it is finished, copy-paste to CPP_APC directory (on my computer) and then add, commit, push.
+Code inside your projects (inside their own directories) and when they are finished, copy-paste to CPP_APC directory (on my computer) and then add, commit, push.
 That way, no problem of CMAKE list and stuff.